shihaya/shihaya/README.md

 <br>

 <p align="center">I'm an aspiring game developer from Romania.
 I've graduated last year with a Game Design major in Netherlands, and I'm currently looking for my first job.
 I work primarily with Unity and C#, but I'm open to learning new technologies and looking forward to new fun challenges.
-Besides game dev, I've really enjoyed web development since my high school days, and have have worked on a couple of websites, including my own.</p>
+Besides game dev, I've really enjoyed web development since my high school days, and have worked on a couple of websites, including my own.</p>

 <br><br>